Wednesday, August 3, 2016

-However, the judge did find that "the cohabitation prong does not survive rational basis review under the substantive due process analysis."
+[emphasis added].
+Judge Waddoups concluded that the "the cohabitation prong does not survive rational basis review under the substantive due process analysis."
 This analysis implicitly imported a type of equal protection analysis, with the judge concluding:

 Adultery, including adulterous cohabitation, is not prosecuted.
 Religious cohabitation, however, is subject to prosecution at the limitless discretion of local and State prosecutors, despite a general policy not to prosecute religiously motivated polygamy.
 The court finds no rational basis to distinguish between the two, not least with regard to the State interest in protecting the institution of marriage.

 On appeal, the Tenth Circuit panel held that the district judge should not have addressed the constitutional claims because the case was moot.
 Even assuming the Browns had standing when the complaint was filed, any credible threat of prosecution was made moot by a Utah County Attorney's Office (UCAO) 2012 policy which stated that "the UCAO will prosecute only those who (1) induce a partner to marry through misrepresentation or (2) are suspected of committing a collateral crime such as fraud or abuse."
 The opinion stated that nothing "in the record" suggested that Browns fit into this category and additionally, there was an affirmation from the defendant that "the UCAO had 'determined that no other prosecutable crimes related to the bigamy allegation have been or are being committed by the Browns in Utah County as of the date of this declaration. ' ”

 The opinion found that the "voluntary cessation" exception to mootness was not applicable because that was intended to prevent gamesmanship: a government actor could simply reenact the challenged policy after the litigation is dismissed.